Get To Know The Staff of Gradoni & Associates

 All of the clients who Cindy works with are extremely satisfied with her ability to identify case objectives and develop a working plan to see that the objectives are accomplished in a timely manner.

 Our Team of Investigators

-The team of professionals who make up the heart and soul of Gradoni & Associates investigation team are professionals with diverse backgrounds that can handle any investigatory assignment.
-Learn more about our team of detectives by reviewing their brief bios which are listed below.
+The team of professionals who make up the heart and soul of Gradoni & Associates’ investigation team are professionals with diverse backgrounds that can handle any investigatory assignment.
+Learn more about our team of detectives by reviewing their brief bios.

 Edna is a native of Puerto Rico who started with the United States Customs Service in 1997.
 Edna investigated criminal cases related to Commercial Fraud, Child Pornography, Contraband Smuggling, Money Laundering and Asset Forfeiture.
 Edna also worked undercover in Narcotics Operations.

 Edna was one of the project innovators for the Houston Area Child Sexual Exploitation Task Force Program, which was provided to local police agencies to assist in the prevention of Child Pornography and the apprehension and prosecution of child sexual predators.

 Edna transferred to Homeland Security as an Investigator in March 2003, ending her career in May 2011.
 Edna investigated criminal cases related to Work Site Enforcement, Human Trafficking, Hostage Rescue, and Visa and Medical Benefits Fraud.
 Edna also supervised other Officers in investigations and mentored new Agents on trial procedures, case management and surveillance techniques.